HorizenOfficial/evm-documentation/docs/02-connect/04-eon_block_explorer.md

 - **Total Number of Contracts in the Last 24 hours** - The total number of verified contracts in the last 24 hours.
 - **Address** - The contract address.
-- **Balance** - The total amount of tZEN associated with the smart contract address.
+- **Balance** - The total amount of TZEN associated with the smart contract address.
 - **Transaction (Txns)** - The number of transactions associated with the verified contract.
 - **Compiler** - The name of the compiler type.
 - **Version** - The version number of the compiler type.